 A base can neutralize an acid.
 The reaction between an acid and a base gives salt and water.
 For instance, the reaction between HCl acid and NaOH base gives NaCl salt and a water molecule.

 The term acidic is useful in describing the properties of a substance that has similar properties to an acid.
 Or else, we can use it to express the presence of an acid.
 Sometimes, we use this term to give an idea about the pH of a solution as pH<7 (pH is below 7).

-Chemicals or substances having properties of acids are termed as acidic.
-However, this may not be true for foods that we consume.
-Food items are termed as alkaline or acidic depending upon their ability to produce basic or acidic ash inside stomach after their digestion.
-This is why foods are classified as alkaline or acidic and doctors advice us to include more and more of alkaline foods in our diet.
-When we eat foods, they get oxidized inside the body and after digestion they leave a residue or ash.
-If this residue contains minerals such as sulfur, phosphorus, chlorine, and organic acid radicals more than sodium, potassium, calcium and magnesium, the foods are termed as acidic.
-On the other hand, converse of this phenomenon is also true and the foods are then termed as alkaline.
-It should be our aim to include more of alkaline foods in our diet.
+For example, food items are termed as alkaline or acidic depending upon their ability to produce basic or acidic ash inside the stomach after their digestion.
+It is why we classify foods as alkaline or acidic, and doctors advise us to include more and more of alkaline foods in our diet.
+When we eat foods, they oxidize inside the body, and after digestion, they leave a residue or ash.
+If this residue contains minerals such as sulfur, phosphorus, chlorine, and organic acid radicals more than sodium, potassium, calcium and magnesium, the foods are termed awe categorize the food as acidic.
+In contrast, the converse of this phenomenon is also true, and the foods are then termed as alkaline.

 What is the Difference Between Acid and Acidic?